Newsletters are an effective, unobtrusive way to build a relationship with your subscribers. The numbers prove it. Take a look:

-Newsletter subscribers are also more likely to linger on a company’s website.
-Annemarie Dooling of Vox Media notes that their email subscribers spend an average of 110 seconds on their site, while their Facebook users only spend 40 seconds.
+- Newsletter subscribers stay longer on a website.
+Vox Media notes that its email subscribers spend an average of 110 seconds on their site, while its Facebook users spend only 40 seconds.

 In other words, your newsletter is one of your most powerful marketing tools.
 It’s worth fine-tuning.

-Maybe the open rate for your bi-monthly newsletter has plateaued at 20 percent, and you need to break through to a higher rate.
+Maybe the open rate for your bi-monthly newsletter has plateaued at 20%, and you need to break through to a higher rate.
 How do you do that?
 How can you make your newsletter stand out from the stream of newsletters your subscribers receive on a daily basis?